GMontaguth/GRIT-4MOST/README.md

 ## Sub-survey title: GRIT@4MOST: Galaxies in Transition — Influence of Group Environment
 Contact person: Erik V. R. Lima

 Contact email address: erikv.usp@gmail.com

+The GRIT@4MOST sub-survey aims to obtain low-resolution spectroscopy of 738 transition galaxies (red, low-Sérsic systems) in group environments to characterise their stellar populations, metallicities, and ionisation mechanisms, providing direct constraints on galaxy pre-processing and morphological transformation in the local Universe.

 ## 1.1 Source of target catalogue selection